-Articles about ambulance theft pop up just enough on EMS1.com to convince me that theft is an actual problem that could happen anytime and anywhere.
+Articles about ambulance theft pop up frequently enough on EMS1.com to convince me that theft is an actual problem that could happen anytime and anywhere.

-With the potential for catastrophic injury or death as well as a financial loss of more than $100,000, it seems preventing ambulance theft should be a high priority for EMS agencies.
+With the potential for catastrophic injury or death as well as a financial loss of more than $200,000, it seems like preventing ambulance theft should be a high priority for EMS agencies.

 Consider these tips for your SOG on ambulance security:

 Have you ever had an ambulance or contents stolen?
 Does your department have an SOG for preventing vehicle theft?
 How does your organization prevent ambulance theft or theft of contents from the ambulance?
-Share your thoughts and ideas in the member comments section below.
+Share your thoughts and ideas in the comments section.